-- the cluster of trees and wetland scrub that line the river bank. - 34.
-The following distinct character areas should be retained in order to establish a distinct sense of place with strong legibility: - The entrance to the site and proximity to the existing dwellings to the north (including views towards the listed Mill Cottage); - The river bank and its floodplain; - The western and southern boundaries to the residential development; - The central oak and its immediate surroundings; - And the south-eastern boundary with the local nature reserve. - 35.
-The retention of a large number of existing trees (as assessed and categorised in accordance with BS5837: 2012) will strongly influence development across the site.
+- 33. The following distinct character areas should be retained in order to establish a distinct sense of place with strong legibility: - The entrance to the site and proximity to the existing dwellings to the north (including views towards the listed Mill Cottage); - The river bank and its floodplain; - The western and southern boundaries to the residential development; - The central oak and its immediate surroundings; - And the south-eastern boundary with the local nature reserve. - 34.
+The retention of a large number of existing trees (as assessed and categorised in accordance with BS5837: 2012) will strongly influence development across the site. - 35.
+The isolated oak in the centre of the northern part of the site provides an opportunity to create a focus for the development in the form of a communal amenity space for the new community.
+Retain the oak and enhance its immediate setting. - 36.
+New rear gardens should back onto existing rear gardens to create enclosed backs.

-- 36. The isolated oak in the centre of the northern part of the site provides an opportunity to create a focus for the development in the form of a communal amenity space for the new community.
-Retain the oak and enhance its immediate setting. - 37.
-New rear gardens should back onto existing rear gardens to create enclosed backs. - 38.
-The vehicular access shall define the main building line for new development to be located to the west and south of the access road with their main frontage facing the river and the public open space. - 39.
+- 37. The vehicular access shall define the main building line for new development to be located to the west and south of the access road with their main frontage facing the river and the retained open space appropriately managed. - 38.
 Backland development may be appropriate in the far western part of the site, where the site is at its widest.
-This development shall front onto any required access road or lane. - 40.
-The arrangement of new development on this site should have a degree of informality and follow the landscape contours, reflecting the undulating path of the river.

-- 41. Development blocks should be dual aspect and be orientated to maximise passive solar gain.
-Inclusion of Carbon Neutral or Passivehaus Standard homes is strongly encouraged. - 42.
-There should be active frontages (with front doors and living room windows) to the access road(s), with a mix of in-curtilage parking, onstreet and visitor parking designed to minimise the visual impact of parking whilst ensuring good natural surveillance (opportunities for residents to overlook space from their living places).
+This development shall front onto any required access road or lane. - 39.
+The arrangement of new development on this site should have a degree of informality and follow the landscape contours, reflecting the undulating path of the river. - 40.
+Development blocks should be dual aspect and be orientated to maximise passive solar gain.
+Inclusion of Carbon Neutral or Passivhaus Standard homes is strongly encouraged - 41.
+There should be active frontages (with front doors and living room windows) to the access road(s), with a mix of in-curtilage parking, on- street and visitor parking all designed to minimise the visual impact whilst ensuring good natural surveillance (opportunities for residents to overlook space from their living places).